WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 ## Message Key Agreement

 The secret for encrypting messages can be provided in the proposal by value or by a reference.
-The references approach allows the client to get it from a messaging system where the server creating the proposal may not have access to the the secret.
+The reference approach allows the client to get it from a messaging system where the server creating the proposal may not have access to the the secret.
 For example, it might come from a system like <TODO insert new BOF stuff>.

 # Control Layer

-The control layer needs and API to find out what the the capabilities of the device are, and then a way to set up sending and receiving stream.
+The control layer needs an API to find out what the capabilities of the device are, and then a way to set up sending and receiving stream.
 Info that needs to be controlled with the API include:

 All media flow are only in one direction